 Board leaders need to understand that cybersecurity includes technology, business operations, and information security.
-They need to know how you protect the data, what you can do with it, who has access to it, and what are your rights to the data.
-With the CCPA, GDPR, and China’s new privacy law, there are numerous regulations that leaders need to contend with and there are conflicting aspects of the laws.
+They need to know how you manage the data protection, what you can do with it, who has access to it, and what are your rights to the data.
+With the CCPA, GDPR, and China’s new privacy law, there are numerous regulations that leaders need to contend with, and there are conflicting aspects of the laws.

-In order to manage, leaders need to first gain a complete view of the regulatory landscape and understand each particular standard before performing risk assessments.
+In order to manage, leaders need to first gain a complete view of the regulatory landscape and understand each particular standard before performing risk assessments for cybersecurity.
 Security leaders will have to work with lawyers to analyze the risks associated with following certain laws.